 Can A company’s Total Shares Outstanding Be Negative?

-The overall market shares outstanding can never be negative, as it is the number of shares held by all of the company’s shareholders, including equity share blocks held by institutional investors and restricted shares owned by the company’s officers and insiders.
+The overall market shares outstanding can never be negative, as it is the number of shares held by all of the company’s shareholders, including equity share blocks held by investors and constricted shares owned by the company’s officers and insiders.

 What Is P/E Ratio?

-PE ratio is one of the most widely used tools for stock selection.
+The PE ratio is widely used for stock selection.
 In simple words, the P/E ratio shows us how much an investor in common stock pays per dollar of earnings in the share market.